Road Safety Manual

 Multimodal transport and land-use planning: (8 recommended actions):

 Multimodal transport and land use planning is an important starting point for implementing a Safe System.
-Land use planning must include consideration of travel deamnd management, mode choice and the provision of safe and sustainable journeys for all, particularly for the healthies and cleanest modes of transport that are often most neglected: walking, cycling and public transport.
+Land use planning must include consideration of travel demand management, mode choice and the provision of safe and sustainable journeys for all, particularly for the healthiest and cleanest modes of transport that are often most neglected: walking, cycling and public transport.

 Safe road infrastructure: (7 recommended actions):